mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 :checkered_flag: Submit a screenshot showing Node-RED receiving the light values from the Argon and publishing JSON strings to MQTT.
 The MQTT window should be visible in your screenshot.
 Name the file "Node-RED2.jpg".

 ### Part 6.
 Subscribe to MQTT with Node-RED and write to InfluxDB

+Finally, to complete our system, we include a time series database named InfluxDB (see OpenChirp).
+This database can generate analytics of various sorts as well as providing storage and web visualizations.

 0. [Visit this page and install InfluxDB on your machine.](https://docs.influxdata.com/influxdb/v2.0/install/)